jiyasahni4/ML-tasks/README.md

 6) I was not able to download any dataset from the OpenAQ database due to some unknown reason.
 I have attached an image below showing the same.
 I tried searching the data for different countries, different time periods but nothing worked. and I could not find a similar dataset anywhere on the ineternet as well.

 ![dataset unavailable](https://github.com/jiyasahni4/ML-tasks/assets/106904470/182d4f4b-ad67-4942-a0da-3a3ca53bd822)

+7) The PDF file "equations overleaf" contains all the equations that i have used in some of the tasks.
+These equations have been written on overleaf